leap-stc/LEAP-bootcamps/README.md

 ## Winter 2025 Bootcamp - Jan 2025

 ### Day 1
-Instructor: Yu Huang, Ph.D. candidate, Department of Earth and Environment Engineering Columbia University
+Instructor: Qingyuan Yang, Ph.D., Department of Earth and Environment Engineering Columbia University

 **Learning Goals**:
 1. Learn to process, analyze and visualize climate data in the cloud with scientific Python using the LEAP-Pangeo Jupyter Hub;